openBackhaul/Overview/README.md

 ### EthernetContainer
 - [ethernetContainer](../../../ethernetContainer) : Transport resource for Ethernet
+- [ethernetContainerFd](../../../ethernetContainerFd) : Layer 1 switch in the device

 ### HybridMwStructure
 - [hybridMwStructure](../../../hybridMwStructure) : Structuring of a microwave radio interface into multiple TDM and a single Ethernet segment